zamfi/cca-programming-electronics-fall-2015/hw/week1.md

 ### Homework 1 (due Sunday, September 6, 2015)

 - Solve the puzzles up to and including level 8 at [Rudy the Red Dot](http://rudy.zamfi.net).
 Half of are the puzzles we solved together using "pseudocode" in class, but now you will solve them with actual code, in JavaScript.
-The other half are similar puzzles, with slightly greater complexity, that we did *not* address in class.
+The other half are similar puzzles, with slightly greater complexity, that we did *not* solve together in class.

   *(The website is running on my computer at home, so it may load a bit slowly.
 Also, if the <strong>Run</strong> button seems to stop working, reload the page.
 Please use the Chrome browser.)*